bretonics/scripter/README.md

 Automate script template files: Perl, Ruby, Python, C

 Need to write a Perl script?
-How about a Ruby, Python, or C file?
+How about Ruby, Python, or C?

 Scripter is an easy to use utility that generates a template file for Perl, Ruby, Python, and C files.
-It automatically populates your new file with pre-defined text (you can alter to your likings and needs), setting you ready to actually start coding.
+It automatically populates with pre-defined text (you can alter to your likings and needs), setting you up and ready to actually start coding.

-###Get Scripter
+### Get Scripter
     git clone https://github.com/bretonics/scripter.git

-####Add To Path
+#### Add To Path
 Add scripter to your `$PATH` variable so you can call it from any location.

     cd scripter
     ln -s $PWD/scripter.pl /usr/local/bin/scripter

-###Diminish Those Extra Keystrokes
+### Diminish Those Extra Keystrokes

 Simply call scripter: `$ scripter myPerlFile.pl`